quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 ## Deployment

-To use EDP in your Quilt instance, you will need an additional CloudFormation template to configure when, and how, events get generated.
+To use EDP in your Quilt instance, you will use a standalone CloudFormation template to configure when, and how, events get generated.